 Dr Annie Goh

 Recent publications have appeared in Parallax, n.paradoxa: feminist art journal & Flusseriana: An Intellectual Toolbox.
-Exhibitions, performances and residencies include Studio XX (Montreal, Canada), Parabol, (Bergen, NO), Sexing Sound (Chicago, US), Inside-Out Art Museum (Beijing, CN), Höhlenmediale (Wendelstein, DE), White Building (London, UK), Arthackday at LEAP and transmediale (Berlin, DE) and Tokyo Wonder Site (Tokyo, JP).
-She co-curated the discourse program of CTM Festival Berlin 2013-2016 and is co-founder of the Sonic Cyberfeminisms project since 2015 with Dr Marie Thompson (University of Lincoln).
+Exhibitions, performances, commissions and residencies include Mimosa House (London, UK), Cinenova (UK), Studio XX (Montreal, Canada), Parabol, (Bergen, NO), Sexing Sound (Chicago, US), Inside-Out Art Museum (Beijing, CN), Höhlenmediale (Wendelstein, DE), White Building (London, UK), Arthackday at LEAP and transmediale (Berlin, DE) and Tokyo Wonder Site (Tokyo, JP).
+She co-curated the discourse program of CTM Festival Berlin 2013-2016 and is co-founder of the Sonic Cyberfeminisms project since 2015 with Dr Marie Thompson (Open University).

 - Goh A. GenDyTrouble: Cyber*Feminist Computer Music (2016)